August 23, 2023

 What do state laws say about rental application fees?

 Rental application fee laws differ by state.
-Most states don’t have any restrictions while others prohibit rental application fees altogether.
+Most states don’t have any or average fee restrictions while others prohibit rental application fees altogether.
 Here is a comprehensive list of laws governing rental application fees across the country:

 • Alabama – Application fees are allowed with no limits